Techgethr/engine402/README.md

-# Generic Proxy Server

-A flexible proxy server with a web interface for managing proxy routes.
-The proxy allows administrators to configure which routes should be proxied to specific target URLs via a web-based interface.
+# Engine 402 - AI Agent API Gateway

+A decentralized API gateway that enables common APIs to be adapted for AI agents through payment-based access instead of traditional API keys.
+Built with the X402 protocol, it allows developers to monetize their APIs by accepting micropayments in USDC rather than managing API credentials.

 ## Features

+- **AI Agent Ready**: Designed specifically for integration with AI agents that can make direct payments
+- **Decentralized Access Control**: No API keys needed - access is granted through on-chain payments
+- **Flexible API Adaptation**: Convert any existing API endpoint into a pay-per-use service
-- **Web-based Configuration**: Admin interface to add, edit, and delete proxy routes
+- **Web-based Configuration**: Admin interface to add, edit, and delete API routes
-- **Dynamic Routing**: Routes are loaded from a SQLite database at runtime
-- **Route Management**: Enable/disable routes as needed
-- **Cost-based Access**: Set USDC cost for accessing each route
+- **Dynamic Pricing**: Set different USDC costs for different API endpoints
+- **Network Flexibility**: Configure routes for test (Avalanche Fuji) or production (Avalanche) networks
-- **Authentication Headers**: Set authorization headers for private endpoints
+- **Authentication Headers**: Optionally add authorization headers for private endpoints
 - **Persistent Configuration**: Route settings are stored in a database
-- **Logging**: Request forwarding is logged to console
+- **Request Logging**: Monitor API usage and performance

 ## Prerequisites